GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/button-name/index.md

 title: Buttons do not have an accessible name
 description: |
-  Learn how to improve the accessibility of your web page by making sure that all buttons have names that screen readers can access.
+  Learn how to improve the accessibility of your web page by making sure that all buttons have names that assistive technology users can access.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: